Creamen/git-sensible/README.md

              feat-mobile
 ```

-* *Master* is *production*
+* *Master* hosts production.
 * Any *features*, *hotfixes*, and *releases* branch off *master*.

 The appeal of Github-flow is simple:

 - Provide an easy to use branch model for **continuous integration (CI)**.
 - Each developer is working with the same parent branch of code, allowing for easy collaboration between groups of programmers.
-- Much, much less likelihood that codebases will diverge and cause conflicts.
+- Much, much less likelihood that any codebase will diverge and cause conflicts.

 #### Trunk